 Air India plane crashes in Ahmedabad; Boeing 787-8 with 242 people on board slams into buildings

+Wilson said the airline was sending a "a special team of caregivers" to Ahmedabad to provide support.

-Gatwick Airport confirmed in a statement that flight AI171 had "crashed on departure from Ahmedabad Airport today."
-The airport said the plane had been due to land at Gatwick, which is just south of London, at 6:25 p.m. local time (1:25 p.m.
+Gatwick Airport, which is just south of London, said the plane had been due to land there at 6:25 p.m. local time (1:25 p.m.
 Eastern).

 "It appears there are no survivors in the plane crash," the AP quoted Ahmedabad Police Commissioner G.S.
 Malik as saying.
 "As the plane has fallen in a residential area which also had offices, some locals would have also died."